tomichj/authenticate/README.md

 ### Callbacks

 Callbacks can be added to Authenticate.
+Callbacks available at these points of the authenticate lifecycle:

-Use `Authenticate.lifecycle.after_set_user` or `Authenticate.lifecycle.after_authentication`.
+- `Authenticate.lifecycle.after_set_user`
+Runs with every hit requiring authentication.
+This includes both the initial authentication process and subsequent to any controller secured by Authenticate.
+These callbacks run immediately after the User is determined.

+- `Authenticate.lifecycle.after_authentication`
+These callbacks run only during the initial authentication process.

 See [Lifecycle](lib/authenticate/lifecycle.rb) for full details.

-Callbacks can `throw(:failure, message)` to signal an authentication/authorization failure.
-Callbacks can also perform actions on the user or session.
-Callbacks are passed a block at runtime of `|user, session, options|`.
+Callbacks must `throw(:failure, message)` to signal an authentication/authorization failure.
+Callbacks can also perform other actions on the user or session.
+Callbacks are invoked with `|user, session, options|`.

-Here's an example that counts logins for users.
-It consists of a module for User, and a callback that is set in the `included` block.
-The callback is then added to the  User module via the Authenticate configuration.
+Here's a simple example that counts logins for users.
+It consists of a module for User implemented as an `ActiveSupport::Concern`, with a callback that is defined in an `included` block.
+The module and callback is added to the User module via the Authenticate configuration.

 ```ruby
 # app/models/concerns/login_count.rb